AndrewLuyt/week4-project/harmful_weather.md

 </tbody>
 </table>

-With these non-standard cases making up at most 3.3% of their total, the dataset is in much better condition than it was in raw form.
+With these non-standard cases making up at most 3.3% of the total damage, the dataset is in much better condition than it was in raw form.
 We'll continue the analysis with this imperfect but much-improved dataset, assuming that this small proportion of error won't significantly skew our results.

 ## Results

-#### Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+### Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?

 Here we sum the fatalities and injuries across `evtype`, select the ten largest